Autoproof/contract/sources/output/autoproof_Document.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
-3545: Tags can't be empty
 3861: Only author of the claim can approve
+5175: Title hash can't be empty
 5688: Only exclusive rights owner can set the cost
 7765: Can't approve without a claim
 7782: Can't cancel without a claim